Fulbright College of Arts and Sciences

-The next dean of the Dale Bumpers College of Agricultural, Food and Life Sciences and SAVP of the division will build on a long tradition of scholarship and elevate the institution by raising the school’s national profile and by recruiting top students, faculty and staff.
+The next dean of the Fulbright College of Arts and Sciences will build on a long tradition of scholarship and elevate the institution by raising the school’s national profile and by recruiting top students, faculty and staff.
 The ideal candidate is a visionary leader who will build strong relationships within the college, across the campus and throughout the community.
-The dean and SAVP will also excel as an administrator of college and division resources, including (but not limited to) budget and fundraising while rallying support for innovation and continued excellence.
-Finally, the dean and SAVP will build on the college’s tradition of inclusivity in education through faculty-supported plans for inclusion, student organizations and consistent efforts to recruit students and faculty, and by representing a broad range of perspectives and experiences.
+The next dean also will excel as an administrator of the college’s resources, including its budget, and as a fundraiser who rallies support for innovation and continued excellence.
+Finally, the dean will build on the college’s tradition of being an inclusive program of arts and science education.
+That tradition continues through a faculty supported plan for inclusion, vibrant and broad student organizations, and consistent efforts to recruit students, faculty and staff who represent a broad range of perspectives and experiences.

-The dean and SAVP is also an important part of the university’s leadership team.
+The dean is also an important part of the university’s leadership team.
 University leaders exhibit a broad range of skills and competencies, and the university continues to enhance its support for executive growth and resiliency.
-A dean and SAVP who builds relationships with stakeholders by relying on effective communication, collaboration and building trust will be most successful at also ensuring accountability, managing conflict and adapting to changing conditions.
-The dean and SAVP is expected to have a clear decision-making methodology that incorporates a global perspective.
+A dean who builds relationships with stakeholders by relying on effective communication, collaboration and building trust will be most successful at also ensuring accountability, managing conflict and adapting to changing conditions.
+Deans are also expected to have a clear decision-making methodology that incorporates data and a global perspective.
 The executive leadership team is at its strongest when its members engage with campus opportunities and challenges openly and courageously to advance our land-grant mission.

-The Dale Bumpers College of Agricultural, Food and Life Sciences plays a critical role in the university’s mission, and this position serves as the chief executive officer of the college, reporting to both the provost and vice president for agriculture.
-The dean and SAVP is an administrative and educational leader of the college who is responsible for the leadership and management of the college, its academic and research enterprises and all its operations, including fundraising, and the administration of the faculty, alumni, staff, students and external stakeholders as well as local, state and federal government leaders to meet the institutional, system, regional, college and university goals.
+The dean of the Fulbright College of Arts and Sciences plays a critical role in the university’s mission and serves as the chief executive officer of the college reporting to the provost.
+The dean is an administrative and educational leader of the college and is responsible for the leadership and management of the college, its academic and research enterprises, and all its operations, including fundraising, and the mobilization of its faculty, alumni, staff, students, community, corporate, foundation, and local and state government leaders to meet the institutional, system, regional and school’s goals.

-The Dean and SAVP will display the following important attributes:
+The dean will display the following important attributes:

-- An inclusive approach to management and leadership, including a commitment to excellence in recruiting, retaining and developing a diverse faculty and staff
+- An inclusive approach to management and leadership, including a commitment to excellence in recruiting, developing and retaining a diverse faculty and staff

 - Experience working with diverse student populations and an ability to communicate with and understand the needs of students

-- Experience managing complex budgets and a demonstrated ability to introduce and implement innovative funding initiatives
+- A good understanding of efficient fiscal administration of college resources and experience managing complex budgets with a demonstrated ability to introduce and implement innovative funding initiatives

 - Experience with major fundraising initiatives and an ability to represent the university compellingly with alumni and donors

-- An ability to communicate effectively and build partnerships with both internal and external stakeholders, including students, faculty, staff, alumni, donors, business leaders as well as state and federal policymakers
+- An ability to communicate effectively and build partnerships with both internal and external stakeholders, including students, faculty, staff, alumni, donors, business leaders and state policymakers

 - A commitment to student success and supporting student scholarship and excellence inside and outside of the classroom